aiekick/Lumo/Readme.md

 - Left mouse double click on a texture slot (Orange) of nodes for show the result in the 3d viewport
 - Middle mouse double click on a texture slot (Orange) of nodes for show the result in the 2d viewport
 - select a node and you can tune it in the tuning pane

+## to note :
+ the resize events are propagated from the head of the graph (the head is the texture slots you selected) so when you just select a texture slot from a already created node, maybe you need to reisze the 3d viewport for make it updated.
+ (to fix in few version, the resize system will be improved, but its not my priority, for the moment)

 thats all